telerik/kendo-angular/README.md

 # Kendo UI for Angular

-Kendo UI for Angular uses GitHub Issues as official bug trackers.
+Kendo UI for Angular uses GitHub Issues as an official bug tracker.
 This repository is here for that purpose&mdash;it does not contain the actual source code of the components.

 ## How do I...?